The Principles of Teaching Adults English as a Foreign Language for Online and Face-to-Face Learning

 Core ideas you must understand for this topic

-• Communicative Language Teaching (CLT): An approach that prioritises interaction as both the means and goal of learning.
+• Communicative Language Teaching (CLT): An approach that emphasises interaction as both the means and the goal of learning.
 Lessons focus on real-life communication, with activities like role-plays, debates, and information-gap tasks.

-• Error Correction: Knowing when and how to correct errors without demotivating learners.
-Techniques include delayed correction, recasting, and peer correction, depending on the activity's focus (accuracy vs. fluency).
+• Error Correction: Strategies for addressing learner mistakes, including delayed correction, recasting, and peer correction.
+The choice depends on the activity focus (accuracy vs. fluency).

 Learning Objectives